 YOU MADE IT TO THE END.
 BRAVO!

 Now it’s my turn to talk about how Poisoned Pets survival.
-Unlike most other pet food news organisations, I made a choice to keep all of my independent, investigative reporting free and available for everyone.
+Unlike most other pet food news organizations, I chose to keep all of my independent, investigative reporting free and available for everyone.
 My work is free from commercial bias and not influenced by pet food companies, or advertisers.
-This is important as it enables me to give a voice to those less heard, challenge the powerful and hold them to account.
-It’s what makes me different to so many others in the pet media, at a time when factual, honest reporting is crucial.
+This is important as it enables me to give a voice to those less heard, challenge the powerful, and hold them to account.
+It’s what makes me different to so many others in the pet media; at a time when factual, honest reporting is crucial.
 Your support is critical for the future of Poisoned Pets.